Our Plein Air Program

 Seven artists turned out to paint in Columbia on January 27.
 Our 2022 season is off to a great start with three new members showing up to paint outdoors.
 Left to right, Susan Kendall, John Sharum, Maureen Carden.

-March 12, 2020: another great spring day in Columbia, where the trees are in bloom.
-On a Thursday afternoon there were few visitors and the charms of this old Gold Rush town were fully apparent.
+Another great spring day in Columbia, where the trees are in bloom.
+On a Thursday afternoon there were few visitors, and the charms of this old Gold Rush town were fully apparent.
 There's a painting everywhere you look here.
 Whatever the artist's style and no matter what their preferred medium, the Gold Rush era buildings provide wonderful subjects.

 Barbara Young painted at Crystal Falls Lake (below).
-She stencilled leave shapes onto water color paper and developed her sketch over that.
+She stenciled leave shapes onto watercolor paper and developed her sketch over that.

 Paint-Out at the Twain Harte Canal, 11/12/2019